aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 5.0.100

-Create a .NET `.gitignore` file:
+Before creating the project we can also create a .NET `.gitignore` file:

 ```bash
 dotnet new gitignore
 cat .gitignore
 ```

-Create the console app and print out the created project file:
+Now create the console app and print out the created project file:

 ```bash
 dotnet new console
 cat ConsoleApp.csproj
 ```

-We can see the .NET 5 framework is the target:
+We can see the .NET 5 framework is specified as the target framework:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">